 Connect the 13369-S Remote Camera Cable to your camera’s remote port and a receiving PocketWizard radio.
 Trigger your remote camera by either pressing test on a handheld PocketWizard.
 You can also trigger a remote camera directly from your handheld camera’s shutter button.
 Attach the transmitting PocketWizard to your handheld camera’ s hot shoe or connected to the camera’s PC port.

-Important note: If you are triggering from a handheld Sony camera with a PocketWizard in the hot shoe to a remote camera, especially if you wish to use electronic shutter, you should use the S-VPR1-ACC Remote Camera Cable on the handheld camera.
+Important note: If you are triggering from a handheld Sony camera with a PocketWizard in the hot shoe to a remote camera, especially if you wish to use electronic shutter, you must use the S-VPR1-ACC Remote Camera Cable on the handheld camera.
 For a remote Sony camera, you can use either the S-VPR1-ACC, the 13377-S, or the 13369-S.

 With the 13369-S, you can also use an external USB power pack to power your remote camera.
 Simply connect the power pack to the cable and it can help provide power to your camera.
 Note: charging speed will vary.
 Please be sure to test this setup with your specific equipment to determine if the power pack can supply as much power as you need for your specific camera.
+This function may not be available with all cameras, such as the Sony Alpha 1.

 Half press / Pre Trigger Options: